Welcome to Greenviews

 - We now have 24 hours free WI–FI at El Nido.

-- In El Nido on 16 November 2013 the Local Government imposed strict new conditions on operating boat tours including increasing the prices of all the tours A-D by 50% so the new prices which all boat operators have to charge or be fined are A P1200, B P1300, C P1400, D P1200 based on a minimum of 4 passengers per boat and incudes water and a choice of lunch.
+- In El Nido on 16 November 2013 the Local Government imposed strict new conditions on operating boat tours including increasing the prices of all the tours A-D by 50% so the new prices which all boat operators have to charge or be fined are A P1200, B P1300, C P1400, D P1200 based on a minimum of 4 passengers per boat and incudes a free buffet lunch, water, tea/coffee.

 - Greenviews no longer has its big boat going from Port barton to El Nido or to Sabang.
 If a boat trip is required Greenviews staff will assist in finding a boat for guests wanting such trips.